 Treatment for behavioral addiction typically includes therapy and support groups.
 Recovery is possible, but it takes time, effort, and commitment.
-With treatment and support, people with behavioral addiction can learn to manage their disease and live healthy lives.
+With treatment and support, people with behavioral addictions can learn to manage their disease and live healthy lives.

 We Can Help You Overcome Your Addiction